oceanprotocol-archive/df-js/README.md

-This repo holds the (WIP) script to compute DF rewards.
+This repo holds the (WIP) JS script to compute DF rewards.
+Consider it the alpha.

 **[See script README](script/README.md)**